-Thankfully, one of the seven wonders of the world is right up ahead.
+Thankfully, one of the world’s seven wonders is right up ahead.

 That’s what your skipper will tell you anyway.
-The waters may look fairly safe but don’t be surprised if you see some hungry hippos.
+The waters may look reasonably safe, but don’t be surprised if you see some hungry hippos.

 And even hungrier crocodiles.
-They are waiting on the hippos to chase you out of the water if you were to fall in.
-I’m sure you’re glad that these are only animatronics at this point.
+They are waiting for the hippos to chase you out of the water if you fall.
+I’m sure you’re glad that these are only animatronics.

 What can I say?
-It’s a terribly cheese (in the best way) ride.
-Writing about it like this is the only way to truly honor it.
+It’s a terribly cheese-y (in the best way) ride.
+Writing about it like this is the only way to honor it truly.